Bertrand Cantat

-Bertrand Lucien Bruno Cantat (/fr/, /oc/; born 5 March 1964) is a French singer, and songwriter.
-Known for being the former frontman of the rock band Noir Désir, in 2003, he was proven guilty and convicted of the manslaughter ("murder with indirect intent" dolus eventualis) of French actress Marie Trintignant, which occurred in a hotel room in Vilnius.
+Bertrand Lucien Bruno Cantat (/fr/, /oc/; born 5 March 1964) is a French murderer, singer, and songwriter.
+The former frontman of the rock band Noir Désir, in 2003, he was convicted of the manslaughter ("murder with indirect intent" dolus eventualis) of French actress Marie Trintignant, which occurred in a hotel room in Vilnius.
 To some controversy, Cantat returned to Noir Désir after his release from prison in 2007, playing with the group until it disbanded in 2010.
 He subsequently formed a musical duo with Pascal Humbert, calling themselves Détroit.

 Early life

 Cantat was born in Pau, Pyrénées-Atlantiques.
 The son of a navy officer, he spent his childhood in Le Havre.
 His family moved when he was an adolescent to Bordeaux.
 At the lycée Saint-Genès, he met Denis Barthe, Serge Teyssot-Gay, and Frédéric Vidalenc, who soon became members of his band.

 Music career

 Noir Désir 1990-2010

 At the height of Noir Désir's success in the 1990s, Cantat was a prominent figure in French music.
 Noir Désir is regarded "to have made the history of the French rock scene for three decades".
 He was known for the quality of his lyrics, charisma, and live performances, often compared to Jim Morrison of the Doors.

 In 2003, Cantat was arrested for beating his girlfriend, Marie Trintignant, who died five days later in hospital.
 He was then charged and convicted of manslaughter with indirect intent [dolus eventualis].
 Following his guilty sentence of manslaughter in 2004, Cantat was sentenced to eight years in a Lithuanian prison, but would eventually be transferred back to France.
 He was released on probation in 2007.

 In October 2010, three months after his probational status of release was lifted and his sentence declared completed, Cantat resumed his musical career with a gig in Bordeaux.
 His re-entry into the public eye upset women's rights campaigners and victim support groups.
 On 30 November 2010, Noir Désir announced that it would split up for good.
 Cantat has continued as a solo musician.